synesthesia/site2019/content/note/2022/2022-02-21-webmentions/index.md

 Key elements:
 - a Github action that runs every thirty minutes and calls a retrieval script
-- the retrieval script which pulls webmentions from [webmention.io](https://webmention.io/) and stores them as data files ine the source repo for the site
+- the retrieval script which pulls webmentions from [webmention.io](https://webmention.io/) and stores them as data files in the source repo for the site
 - a processing script that is run each time the site is built - this reads the raw webmentions and processes them into a form suitable for Hugo to digest
 - changes to page layouts to render a webmentions section